willrayprojects/paylocity-project/BUGS.md

 ---

-### Repeated clicks on the delete button results in permanent spinner icon
+### Repeated clicks on delete causes permanent spinner
 #### Steps to Reproduce
 1. Login as a user
 1. Click Delete icon next to a user repeatedly